Planes, Trains & Automobiles

 THE BLU-RAY DISC

 To commemorate the 30th (gulp!) anniversary of Planes, Trains & Automobiles, Paramount has repackaged their 2012 Blu-ray release with a spurious new Christmas-themed slipcover that's as kitschy as it is misleading.
 The only advantage this reissue has is that it includes DVD and digital copies of the film, a premium that wasn't in vogue back in '12.
 It's a shame the picture wasn't treated to a fresh digital scan--and, frankly, the master looks even older than its purported age.
 Presented at the HD-native aspect ratio of 1.78:1, the 1080p transfer betrays a combination of noise-reduction and edge-enhancement, resulting in a deceptively sharp image that wants for fine detail outside of extreme close-ups.
 Grain--what little remains--is frozen in place in static shots and tends to turn chalky when the camera's in motion, while dynamic range exhibits a steep drop-off to black.
-(A nighttime shot of an airplane pulling into JFK at the 7:09 mark would be barely comprehensible but for the twinkling lights of the city and terminal bouncing off the plane's nose.)
+(A nighttime shot of an airplane parking at the 7:09 mark would be barely comprehensible but for the twinkling lights of the city and terminal bouncing off the plane's nose.)
 Saturation is vivid, animating the film's grey/blue palette, but the colours lack depth, especially flesh tones--I doubt that Martin and Candy were identical shades of orange-pink in real life, as they are here.
 I can imagine having overlooked these flaws at the dawn of the format, but times have changed and if this movie warrants birthday honours, surely it deserves to put its best foot forward.
 The attendant 5.1 DTS-HD MA track has aged considerably better, sounding more or less like a contemporary comedy.
 Dialogue is crisp and full while both the music and effects are gratifyingly punchy for an '80s movie.

 Extras are a curious collection of archival footage and interviews with people tenuously connected to Planes, Trains & Automobiles by their association with John Hughes.
 "John Hughes: The Voice of a Generation," the first segment of the two-part "John Hughes: Life Moves Pretty Fast" (54 mins. in toto, HD), opens with a reminiscence from the man himself circa 1987 in which he recalls growing up in a home that frowned upon going to the cinema--he claims he only ever saw movies as a child at birthday parties.
 In new-ish talking-heads, director Howard Deutch, actors Matthew Broderick, Jon Cryer, Lea Thompson, and Alan Ruck, producers Lauren Shuler Donner and Matty Simmons (founder of NATIONAL LAMPOON), and costume designer Marilyn Vance each reflect on their collaboration(s) with the mercurial Hughes and that ineffable John Hughes touch.
 Woven throughout are pearls of wisdom from Hughes, who describes his writing process as simultaneously transcribing and steering the movie unspooling slowly in his head and talks about the value of reading your script out loud. ("You learn a lot about your dialogue when you read it out loud.
 Because it's built for the ear...
 I think if a lot of people did that the quality of dialogue would probably improve."
 Preach!)
 The second half, "Heartbreak and Triumph: The Legacy of John Hughes," is more of the same, with a greater emphasis on casting and Hughes's gift for tailoring a character to an actor's sensibility.
 Unfortunately, there's a lot of Monday-morning quarterbacking of Hughes's creative partnership with Molly Ringwald that feels unseemly with neither party present to defend themselves.
 The whole documentary is predictably larded with film clips but only from those Hughes productions distributed by Paramount, i.e., Ferris Bueller's Day Off, Pretty in Pink, Some Kind of Wonderful, and She's Having a Baby.
-(Plus Planes, Trains & Automobiles, naturally.)
+(Plus Planes, Trains & Automobiles, obviously.)

 "A Tribute to John Candy" (3 mins.) is an older featurette wherein Planes, Trains & Automobiles cast members Michael McKean and Edie McClurg and casting directors Janet Hirshenson and Jane Jenkins reflect on the genius and untapped promise of a "nice, nice man."
 It's sweet if modest to a fault.
 Clearly produced in tandem, "John Hughes for Adults" (4 mins.) adds the film's executive producer, Neil Machlis.
 Both of these pieces excerpt liberally from a press conference for Planes, Trains & Automobiles that took place on the Paramount lot in 1987, a 16-minute distillation of which--titled "Getting There is Half the Fun: The Story of Planes, Trains and Automobiles"--surfaces on this disc.
 Flanked by an acerbic Hughes and a shy Candy (who's in the bathroom when he's called to the stage), Martin recognizes he must assume the role of showman and does a commendable job.
 We learn that he said "yes" to the film on the basis of two scenes--the rental-car swear-a-thon and Del adjusting the car seat--and, incidentally, that it took him two-and-a-half years to write Roxanne.
 This sparks a discussion of Hughes's fabled ability to crank out screenplays in a matter of days (three, in the case of Planes, Trains & Automobiles), prompting Hughes to clarify that revisions are another matter altogether, and that he writes fast because he refuses to get bogged down in description.
 McKean, et al resurface in bridging segments that now play like interruptions.
 Lastly, a lengthy deleted scene (3 mins., HD)--the only one, alas--finds Del regaling Neal with disgusting stories of food preparation over their in-flight meal until Neal loses his appetite for reheated lasagna.
 It's hilarious and entirely worthy of the finished film, but maybe it slowed things down in context.
 For what it's worth, this sequence features a marginally stronger transfer than the movie proper, with a pleasingly natural grain structure.